 Good sign #3: The recipe is versatile.
 Oatmeal, obviously, is a blank canvas; it tastes like next to nothing until you add flavorings to make it taste like something.
 As I was preparing these strawberries and cream oats, I was thinking about the flavor possibilities that I was going to try for breakfasts to come.
 I decided that blueberries, nectarines, or peaches would all be good choices to stand up to the heartiness of the oats; an homage to the fruit-and-cream flavors that I grew up eating, too, but better and fresher.
 I added some chia seeds, too, for a little extra fiber and texture.

-1 cup coconut milk, almond milk, or other nut or dairy milk of your choice (I used Califia Farms brand’s Toasted Coconut Milk)
+- 1 cup coconut milk almond milk, or other nut or dairy milk (Suggested: Califia Farms brand's Toasted Coconut Milk)

-1/3 cup 0% non-fat Greek yogurt or other dairy-free yogurt of your choice
+- 1/3 cup 0% non-fat Greek yogurt or dairy-free yogurt

 Combine all ingredients in a bowl and mix well.
 Add more milk if the mixture looks too thick and more honey if you want your oats sweeter.